Vikneshwara-kumar/5G_Enabled_IoT/README_DEV.md

 `dotnet --version`

-Build and run the project with the following commands
+Build and run the project with the following commands `cd OPC-Server`

-#[ TODO #1 -Viki]
-`cd ..?`

-`dotnet ..`

-`dotnet ..`

-After cloning / pulling the repo, the dll files should be deleted --> TODO #2 .gitignore these files to avoid uploading them to the repo.
-On a Raspberrypi the path to the projects (Server/Client) shoud be granted permissions `sudo chmod -R 757 '/home/pi/...'`

-in the path of every project, restore, build and run the project `dotnet restore`

 `dotnet build`

 `dotnet run`

+After cloning / pulling the repo, the dll files should be deleted --> On a Raspberrypi the path to the projects (Server/Client) shoud be granted permissions `sudo chmod -R 757 '/home/pi/...'`

 ### Step 3 - The electrical circuit
 connect the circuit correctly to the GPIOs.